tdellorussoCV/mc4-Support-page/To do list.md

 Can you  make and engwebsearch as well like Alexandria at the top?
 Have one next to it that searches engweb, using the same global search as above
 BTW Clicking this does nothing v11 documentation button.
 Added Hintenach log share

+7/13/18
+Create Google , Documentation and bing searches. added copyright and footer version stamp.

+7/16
+added <meta charset="utf-8"/> to header for Firefox